CrockPot Steel-Cut Oats with Maple Syrup and Pecans

-One of my favorite breakfasts is Peanut Butter Oatmeal, which I usually make with Extra Thick Rolled Oats cooked in the microwave, using a method I learned from Alanna.
-Since I’ve become such an oatmeal fan, I’ve been wanting to try steel cut oats, but I wasn’t sure about the longer cooking time, reported to be as much as 45 minutes on the stove.
+One of my favorite carb-splurge breakfasts is Peanut Butter Oatmeal, which I usually make with Extra Thick Rolled Oats cooked in the microwave, a method I learned from my blogging friend Alanna.
+I’ve been wanting to try steel cut oats, but I wasn’t sure about the longer cooking time, reported to be as much as 45 minutes on the stove.
 Then I heard about cooking steel cut oats in the crockpot, and when I tried it, I loved the crockpot version of steel cut oats.
-I made me Steel-Cut Oats with Agave and Pecans with peanut butter stirred in, and they were so good that I’m excited to show you How to Cook Steel-Cut Oats in the Crockpot.

 The least processed form of oats are oat groats.
 However, they need soaking, and take a very long time to cook.
 Steel cut oats are oat groats chopped into smaller pieces, making them easier to cook.
-Oats are definitely a plant ingredient, so even though no herbs are involved, this is my entry for Weekend Herb Blogging, hosted by The Well Seasoned Cook.
+Rolled oats are steamed and rolled into flakes so they cook more quickly.
+Here’s a great post on all the different varieties of oats.

 More Recipes for Steel Cut Oats:

 There’s a great collection of Slow Cooker or Instant Pot Recipes for Steel Cut Oats on my other site, Slow Cooker or Pressure Cooker.

 How to Make Steel-Cut Oats with Maple Syrup and Pecans:

 (Scroll down for complete recipe with nutritional information.)

 - Here’s what the steel cut oats look like before they’re cooked.
 I used Bob’s Red Mill Steel Cut Oats (affiliate link) for this recipe.